CP in a Nutshell

 Constraint Programming

-CP is a powerful paradigm for solving combinatorial problems.
+Powerful paradigm for solving combinatorial problems

-Originated from AI and operations research.
+Originated from AI

-Widely used in scheduling, planning, and resource allocation.
+Widely used in scheduling, planning, configuration, etc.

 Techniques for Solving Combinatorial Problems